Artexoid/react-basic-ssr-template/README.md

-# JSX Loader for Node.js
+# React Basic SSR Template

 This project provides a comprehensive template for setting up server-side rendering (SSR) with React.
 It includes a custom loader for handling `.jsx` files in Node.js, an on-the-fly bundler for both server and client code, and an example implementation of SSR, including bundle generation for the browser and hydration.